-Estate planning uses a wide range of terms.
-As a result, it is crucial that an individual understand the meanings of the terms to fully grasp the estate plan that is recommended and what it will do.
+Estate planning uses a wide range of terms and definitions.
+As a result, it is crucial that an individual understand the meanings of these terms and definitions to fully grasp the estate plan that is recommended and what it will do.

 An estate plan is created to ensure that you are taken care of the rest of your life and that your wealth is transferred to the people you want to have it.
 A good estate plan ensures these goals are accomplished with as much efficiency and as little cost as possible.